CrowdDynamicsLab/IRGCN/README.md

 ## Input Files

+Download [stackexchange dataset](https://archive.org/download/stackexchange).
+In the preprocess folder, run the following command to preprocess the dataset:

+sh extract.sh <path/to/raw/stackexchange dataset>

 ## Running the Model

 ### Configure

-The model can be configured using the file [config.ini](Codes/config.ini) present inside the [Codes](Codes/) folder.
-The parameters h0_size, h1_size, h2_size, and h3_size are the sizes of the hidden layers as defined in the architecture of our discriminator in the GAN framework (see figure).

 The other parameters to be configured are:

 ```
-GANLAMBDA:       Weight provided to the Adversary's Loss Term (Default = 1.0)
-NUM_EPOCH:       Number of Epochs for training (Default = 80)
+NUM_EPOCH:       Number of Epochs for training (Default = 500)
-BATCH_SIZE:      Size of each batch (Default = 100)
+BATCH_SIZE:      Size of each batch (Default = 400)
-LEARNING_RATE:   Learning Rate of the Model (Default = 0.0001)
+LEARNING_RATE:   Learning Rate of the Model (Default = 0.001)
-model_name:      Name by which model is saved (Default = "LT_GAN")
 ```

 ### Train

-For training the model, run the following command:
+For training and test the model, run the following command:

 ```
-$ python2.7 train.py <path/to/input/folder>
+$ python train.py --dataset <path/to/input/folder>
 ```